 Dr. Brent Johnston, PhD

-Professor, Department of Microbiology & Immunology, joint-appointed to Department of Pediatrics, cross-appointed to Department of Pathology
+Professor, Department of Microbiology & Immunology Professor, Department of Paediatrics Cross-appointed to Department of Pathology

-Mechanisms of immune activation and cell recruitment; adhesion molecules, chemokines, and cytokines; roles of NKT cells and γΔ T cells in inflammation and cancer
+Mechanisms of immune activation and cell recruitment; adhesion molecules, chemokines, and cytokines; NKT cells in inflammation and cancer; immunotherapy; oncolytic viruses

 Stimulating natural immunity against cancer

 Natural Killer T (NKT) cells are a population of immune cells that help to control cancers.
 Dr. Johnston is studying how NKT cells can be manipulated to stimulate the immune system to recognize and target tumor cells better.
 Current research is examining how NKT cells can be stimulated more effectively, how they can be directed into tumor sites, and how NKT cell based therapies can be combined with other cancer therapies, including chemotherapeutics and oncolytic viruses.

 Membership Status:Dr. Johnston is a BHCRI Senior Scientist, has been a BHCRI Seminar Series presenter, a former member of the BHCRI Training Committee and a supervisor for CRTP trainees.